bklynate/message_board/README.md

-What’s Going to Happen?
+RailsBridge - "Advanced Class" Message Board Project

-We’re going to build a message board system, where there are posts on the front page and you click through to see the original post plus discussion below.
+I'm going to build a message board system, where there are posts on the front page and you click through to see the original post plus discussion below.

     We’ve divided this into challenges:
         Challenge 1: Create a new rails app with a static home page